bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/016-git-pull.md

 ![Commit change via GitHub](https://user-images.githubusercontent.com/21223421/111460194-5afc7900-8724-11eb-9c43-a8952961fca8.png)

-With that, you've now made a commit directly on GitHub so your local repository will be behind the remote GitHub repository.
+With that, you've now made a commit directly on GitHub, so your local repository will be behind the remote GitHub repository.

-If you were to try and push a change now to that same branch, it will fail with the following error:
+If you were to try and push a change now to that same branch, it would fail with the following error:

 ```
  ! [rejected]        main -> main (fetch first)